chrishan17/flux-todo/README.md

-# react-boilerplate
+# react-todo-gulp

-Quickstart project template for building `npm` modules with React and JSX.
+An React todo component with gulp.

-Just `npm install` and `npm run build` when you're done.
-Use `npm start` to continuously build.
+Just `npm install` and `npm start`.